People helping each other -- No AI, no cost, no reg'n, no damn popups

 A. Hi Bhupendra.

 I don't see why this should present a problem, but an intermediate layer of nickel is probably desirable if you are looking for a bright gold plate; otherwise, an intermediate layer of copper and probably a gold strike might be necessary.
-But answers to questions with little context are often misleading because there are so many possible "ifs, ands & buts" that can't all be covered in every forum answer.
+But answers to questions with little context can be misleading because there are so many possible "ifs, ands & buts" that can't all be covered in every forum answer.
 So please tell us as much about your actual situation as you can for the best answers.
 Thanks.

 Regards,